Khurshid03/team-2b/README.md

 1. Clone the repo:
    git clone LINK (you can get the SSH key from the gitlab)

-2. Add your Google Books API key:

-   ### in BrowseBooksFragment and SearchBooksFragment
-   PUT_YOUR_API_KEY_HERE

-3. Run on emulator or device by clicking ▶️ in Android Studio or:
+2. Run on emulator or device by clicking ▶️ in Android Studio or:

-6. Test features: login, browse categories, search books, view details, and post reviews.
+3. Test features: create an account/login, browse categories, search books, view details, and post reviews.